Jackson17-60/FaceMaskDetectionSystem/README.md

 The dataset for this pre-trained network is provided by https://github.com/VictorLin000/YOLOv3_mask_detect which contains 678 images of people with and without masks.

+# Database
+Firebase database is used and a testing database is created for this case.
+User can create their own

 # Classes

 NONE - No mask at all.